vcohere/propaganda/README.md

 - [x] Loader in Picture.vue
 - [x] Push notifications
 - [x] Add Notifications.vue page to sign up process
-- [ ] Cloud function sending a notification for every new message insertedss
+- [x] Cloud function sending a notification for every new message inserted
 - [ ] Signup security (See below)
 - [ ] Send messages and confirm form on "Go" on mobile keyboard
 - [ ] Mail verification on sign up
+- [ ] Auto scroll to bottom in chat

 Improvements
 - [ ] Better dark mode